Floer trajectories and stabilizing divisors: Coherent perturbations

 We now define Floer trajectories satisfying a given perturbation datum.
 If a treed strip is {\em stable} there is a {\em unique} identification of the curve with a fiber of the universal strip.
 More generally, if $C$ is a possible {\em unstable} treed strip of type $\Gamma$ with at least one interior marking then one obtains a map $\pi_C: C \to \ol{\U}_\Gamma$ by identifying the stabilization with a fiber.
-In particular, if $J_\Gamma$ is a perturbation datum then $\pi_C^* J_\Gamma: C \to \J(X)$ is a domain-dependent almost complex structure.
+In particular, if $J_\Gamma$ is a perturbation datum then $\pi_C^* J_\Gamma: C \to \J_\tau(X,\omega)$ is a domain-dependent almost complex structure taming the symplectic form.

-\begin{definition} {\rm (Perturbed Floer trajectories)} A nodal Floer trajectory of type $\Gamma$ for a perturbation datum $J_\Gamma$ is a treed strip $C$ of type $\Gamma$ together with a map $u: C \to X$ which is holomorphic with respect to $\pi_C^* J_\Gamma$. \end{definition}
+\begin{definition} {\rm (Perturbed Floer trajectories)} A perturbed stable Floer trajectory of type $\Gamma$ for a perturbation datum $J_\Gamma$ is a treed strip $C$ of type $\Gamma$ together with a map $u: C \to X$ which is holomorphic with respect to $\pi_C^* J_\Gamma$. \end{definition}

-The regularity properties of the domain-dependent almost complex structures are sufficient for the following version of Gromov-Floer compactness:
+The regularity properties of the domain-dependent almost complex structures are sufficient for the following version of Gromov-Floer compactness to hold:

 \begin{theorem} Suppose that $\Gamma$ is a type of stable treed strip and $J_{\Gamma,\nu}: \ol{\U}_\Gamma \to \J_{\tau}(X,\omega)$ is a sequence of domain-dependent almost complex structures of class $C^l, l \ge 2$ converging to a limit $J_\Gamma$ , $C_\nu \subset \ol{\U}_\Gamma$ is a sequence of stable treed strips of type $\Gamma$, and $u_\nu: C_\nu \to X$ is a sequence of stable Floer trajectories with bounded energy.
 Then after passing to a subsequence, $u_\nu: C_\nu \to X$ converges to a limiting stable Floer trajectory $u: \hat{C} \to X$. \end{theorem}